AliciaRos3/portfolio/README.md

 # portfolio
-A collection of code examples to showcase my skills to potential employers.
+A selection of code examples to showcase my skills to potential employers.